Partial Quantifier Elimination By Certificate Clauses: A Simple Example Of How Operates

-After that, \prd backtracks to the decision level 0 (the smallest level where $C_4$ is \tb{unit} i.e. has only one unassigned variable) and derives the assignment $y_1\!=\!1$.
+After generating $C_4$, like a SAT-solver, \prd backtracks to the smallest decision level where $C_4$ is unit (i.e. level 0) and derives the assignment $y_1\!=\!1$.
 Then the target $C_1$ is blocked at variable $x_2$ (lines 19-25).
 The reason is that $C_2$, the only clause resolvable with $C_1$ on $x_2$, is satisfied by $y_1\!=\!1$.
 At this point, \prd generates the clause $K_1\!=\!\overline{y}_1\!\vee\overline{x}_2$.
 It implies $C_1$ in subspace $y_1 = 1$, thus certifying its redundancy there.
 (The construction of $K_1$ is explained in Example~\ref{exmp:blk_cls} of Subsection~\ref{ssec:blk_trg}.
-Importantly, the target $C_1$ is not used in generation of $K_1$.)
+Importantly, the target $C_1$ \ti{is not used} in generation of $K_1$.)
 By resolving $K_1$ and $C_4 = y_1$, \prd builds the final certificate $K_2 = \overline{x}_2$ for the decision level 0. \prd derives $K_2$ from $K_1$ like a SAT-solver derives a conflict clause from a clause falsified at a conflict level.
 That is $K_2$ is built by resolving out variables of $K_1$ assigned by values derived at the current decision level.
 In our case, it is the variable $y_1$.
-Since $K_1$ and $K_2$ can be derived without the target $C_1$, one \ti{does not have to} add them to the formula.
-Note that $K_1$ and $K_2$ are not falsified in subspace $y_1=1$.
-So, we will refer to certificates like these as \tb{non-conflict certificates}.
+Since $K_1$ and $K_2$ are derived without using the target clause $C_1$, one \ti{does not have to} add them to the formula.
+They just ``witness'' the redundancy of $C_1$.
+We will refer to them as \tb{witness certificates}.

 $K_2$ implies $C_1$ in the entire space and thus is a global certificate.
 So, \Apqe removes $C_1$ from $F_1$ (line 28).
 Since now $F_1$ does not have quantified clauses, \Apqe terminates.
 It returns the current $F_1= \s{C_4}$ as a solution $F^*_1(Y)$ to the PQE problem.
 That is \prob{X}{C_1 \wedge F_2} $\equiv C_4\,\wedge$ \prob{X}{F_2}.